PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.Abstractions.md

 **Class library that contains types that define abstractions for asynchronous multi-task processing.**

-> This documentation is under construction.

-# Pipebox

-This abstraction defines the interfaces needed to transform the processing of a complex or time-consuming operation into a set of small tasks that combined together form an asynchronous unit of work.
-This approach improves the performance, scalability, and reuse of components of any application or service.
+This abstraction defines the `Pipeline Design Pattern` interfaces that transforms the processing of a complex or time consuming operation into a set of small tasks that combine together to form an asynchronous unit of work, with the aim of improving performance, scalability and component reusability in any application or service.

 ## Abstractions

 ### `IPipeBox`

-The `IPipebox` interface defines an abstraction of the `Pipeline Design Pattern`.
+The `IPipebox` interface defines the abstraction for the engine that runs a pipeline.

+### `IPipeBoxContext`

+The `IPipeBoxContext` interface defines the abstraction for the context that is processed along the pipeline execution.

-### `IEventBus`
+### `IPipeBoxHandler`

-The `IEventBus` interface defines the elemental operations that should be implemented in order to use an event bus service.

-This interface is implemented by an abstract base class named `EventBusBase`.
-A further implementation should inherit from `EventBusBase`.
+The `IPipeboxHandler` interface defines the abstraction for the small tasks (also known as `Handlers`) that compose a pipeline.

+## Supplementary types

+Use the base classes provided by the concrete implementation to customize or extend the behavior of this design pattern.